SKHAB0/Transformer_based_AE_fMRI/README.md

 matlab -r BOLD_extraction_DEPRESSION
 ```

+# Exploratory data analysis

-For each dataset, EDA_***.py contains the exploratory data analysis, metrics and plots that have been shared on the Msc. thesis report.
+For each dataset, EDA_***.py contains the exploratory data analysis, metrics and plots that have been shared on the Msc. thesis report (e.g. produces connectograms, computes functional connectivities ...)

+# Model definition and fine-tuning

 The file model_and_layers.py contains core modules that have been used to build the three different encoder heads : Autocorrelation head using the Autoformer model, Decomposition head using Attention heads and a Decomposition layer, and a standard implementation of Attention transformers.